 This moisturizer uses AHAs, BHAs, and PHAs to target impurities and dead skin, resulting in soft, supple skin.
 With a non-sticky texture, it is comfortable to apply, and sinks into the skin quickly.
 In addition to resurfacing the skin, this cream also strengthens the skin barrier by using calming and hydrating ingredients.

 Boasting soothing ingredients such as centella asiatica extract, turmeric root extract, calendula flower extract, green tea, willow bark extract, allantoin, and madecassoside, this moisturizer manages to protect the skin while also thoroughly exfoliating it.
 In addition to three powerful exfoliants, niacinamide is used for its sebum control, acne control, and brightening properties.
 By exfoliating, hydrating, and protecting the skin, this multi-use product is sure to impress all who use it.

-AHAs and BHAs : K-Beauty Favorites
+AHAs and BHAs : K-Beauty Favorites for Wholesale at UMMA

 With the AHA BHA craze increasing day by day, and K-Beauty products being in such high demand, it is the perfect time to consider stocking your store with Korean skincare.
 Since it’s affordable, effective, and popular, it will practically fly off the shelves, resulting in the happiness of your customers, and a healthy profit for your business.

 Stocking up on K-Beauty products has never been this easy – simply visit UMMA, the K-Beauty wholesale e-commerce platform you need for all of your business needs.
 Not only do we handle sourcing products, but we provide product recommendations, exclusive benefits, and faster shipping methods.
 Register now and get a registration bonus you can use on your first purchase.